-Based on positive results from pilot studies and campus feedback, UW-Madison is transitioning to the Canvas learning management system (LMS) over the next two years.
-The plan is to adopt Canvas as the single, centrally supported LMS, and to discontinue campus support for D2L and Moodle by June 1, 2018.
+Based on positive results from pilot studies and campus feedback, UW-Madison decided to transition to the Canvas learning management system (LMS) and to discontinue the majority of campus support for D2L and Moodle by June 1, 2018.
 Starting in 2019, Canvas will be the university’s single, centrally supported LMS.

 Almost all UW-Madison courses – credit and noncredit – were moved to Canvas between the summer of 2016 and June 1, 2018 (save a few identified exceptions).
 Based on initial discussions between the Canvas Transition Team and the university’s schools, colleges, institutes, divisions and departments, a transition timeline was created by semester, designating when each of the respective units would transition the bulk of their credit-based courses to Canvas.
 During each semester within the two-year period, multiple units moved the majority of their courses, supported by their own instructional technology support staff, as well as the Canvas Transition Team.
 Noncredit courses were migrated in parallel to this process and were divided into two main categories: compliance and lifelong learning.

 The following provides a broader overview of the transition timeline and the associated support.

 With the D2L contract set to expire June 30, 2016, and having recently joined the Unizin consortium, UW-Madison initially launched the pilot to further explore and assess the Canvas LMS.
 The pilot subsequently pushed the university to take a closer look at its broader infrastructure and, as a result, the pilot provided a fresh lens to capture important insights on the inner workings and complexities of our current operating systems.